iflor413/Interrupter/README.md

 This module contains 4 types of limiters that are capable of interrupting a function according to its RAM usage, computational time, active threads or active processes, through the use of a wrapper.

-This module does this by running the wrapped function in a parent process along side two threads, this group is known as the Interrupter that monitors, communicates and initiates the safe termination of the parent process, its child processes/threads and nested threads (Note: **THIS EXCLUDES NESTED CHILD PROCESSES**).
+The module provides wrappers that runs a function in a parent process along side two threads, this group of threads are known as the Interrupter, which monitors, communicates and initiates the safe termination of the parent process, its child processes/threads and nested threads (Note: **THIS EXCLUDES NESTED CHILD PROCESSES**).

 The controlled termination of the parent process results in the freeing of all resources used in the parent process, including resources used by the wrapped function.
 Any and all errors are caught and raised in the main process after safely termiating the parent process.

 Communication between the current process and the parent process are based on the use of Event and SimpleQueue pipes, therefore, information flow from the wrapped function to the current process is limited, potentially causing a bottleneck.

 The main application for this wrapper is for stability testing.

 Furthermore, this application has customization support, allowing for the monitoring of different factors (see the Custom section for more information).

-Python: 3.3, 3.4, 3.5, 3.6, 3.7, 3.8
+**Python:** 3.3, 3.4, 3.5, 3.6, 3.7, 3.8

 ## Note:
 **The Interrupter is NOT capable of safely**